mattheson/tempo/DESIGN.md

   - `shared.sqlite`: the latest scan of plugins. copied into folders.

 ## State Management
-State is synchronized through a SQLite database which the frontend reads from and the backend modifies.
-When modifying/creating/removing a row, the backend will notify the frontend of changes.
+State management can be tricky with Tauri.
+You have to pass data between the frontend and backend using Tauri's command and event system.

+*How do we read data on the frontend?*

+The simplest solution I've found is to write **everything** into a SQLite database, and give the frontend readonly access to this database using Tauri's SQL plugin.
+This seems like the most flexible way for the frontend to read data.
+Directly using SQL on the frontend allows us to avoid writing a bunch of commands/events to pass data to the frontend.

 ## Further Considerations
 - consider whether files should use headers instead of separate metadata files (`FileInfo`s/meta files)